lennhy/KenLaw/README.md

-+Kener
+##Kener

-+A CRUD Web App that allows users to make a query from the US Constitution's Articles of Amendments.
+#A CRUD Web App that allows users to make a query from the US Constitution's Articles of Amendments.

 #Instructions: